rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

  be losing value.
-And then other periods where the number would go up and up, only to crash once again -- until finally, the mark itself crashed, hyperinflated into oblivion.
+And then other periods where the number would go up and up, only to crash once again -- until finally, the *German Papiermark* itself crashed, hyperinflated into oblivion.

 A fixed supply is not only important, but critical.